eigr/publications_and_talks/SUBMISSION.md

 > (It should be short, but descriptive)

 - eigr.io – Serverless on the BEAM
-- eigr.io – a Serverless runtime on the BEAM
+- eigr.io – a Serverless Runtime on the BEAM
+- eigr.io — a Serverless Runtime on the BEAM

 ### Abstract